Murders of Abigail Williams and Liberty German: Trial and sentencing

+Later developments

+On April 9, 2025, the Indiana State Police interrogation video and prison confession of Richard Allen were released to the public.
+In one of the videos, Allen is seen denying the murders the day of his arrest.
+Another video features eight phone conversations between Allen, his wife, and his mother, where he is heard confessing to the murders.
+This was the first time the recordings had been made public, though they had previously been heard during Allen's trial for the murders.

 Memorials

-In response to a request from German's mother, homeowners across central Indiana have had orange lights installed on their front porches, both to commemorate the girls as well as to indicate that the murderer remains at large.
+In response to a request from German's mother in 2017, homeowners across central Indiana installed orange lights on their front porches, to commemorate the girls as well as to indicate that the murderer remained at large at that time.

 In August 2017, the families announced their plans to build a sports complex for Delphi in memory of the girls.
 A non-profit organization, L & A Park Foundation, was formed to "celebrate and commemorate the lives of Libby German and Abby Williams by creating a place for the appreciation of nature, art, play, and athleticism for generations to come."
 A site was procured a mile north of Delphi, and in the years following the girls' deaths, continued progress has been made in the development of Abby and Libby Memorial Park.
 In 2020, the L & A Park Foundation was named a recipient of the NBA All-Star 2021 Legacy Grant.

+The Delphi Community Middle School, which both girls attended at the time of their murders, renamed the school's library to the "Abby and Libby Memorial Library".